Hosted by by Stockholm Zoo (Skansen Foundation), Sweden, 25-28 March 2019

 We are also asking all authors to identify which EAZA Conservation Education Standard(s) link most closely to their presentation: e.g. an abstract about evaluating the success of your volunteer programme would be linked to standard 18: The zoo must evaluate its conservation education programmes using appropriate methods.

 You can find the EAZA Conservation Education Standards here.

-We’re delighted to announce that the call for abstracts for the EAZA Education Conference 2019 is now open.
+The call for oral presentations has now closed, but you can still submit abstracts for posters.
 The conference theme is 'Conservation Education – Acting for a sustainable future' and has a strong focus on supporting educators in meeting the EAZA Conservation Education Standards.
 Please scroll down for more information about the themes and accepted formats, and click here to download an abstract submission form.

 In this theme we want to showcase how conservation education is an important aspect in sustainable development, and how EAZA zoos and aquariums should work in the future to collectively contribute to meeting the UN sustainable development goals.
 Some examples of the presentations we would like to see include; Is your zoo or aquarium using the UN Sustainable Development Goals as a key framework to how it operates, have you run a programme that links specifically to one or more of the goals or have you got a great idea of how to bring the goals to life and make them relevant to zoo audiences.

 In this topic we are interested in presentations and workshops that demonstrate how you have met one or more of the EAZA Conservation Education Standards.
 For example, have you implemented a new conservation education plan, do you have a new exhibit with education fully integrated into the design, has your zoo recently gone through an EAZA screening using the new screening questions?
 What were your experiences and what advice can you give to the other zoos and aquariums who will go through a similar process in the next few years.